 Following the completion of her B.A.
-Degree in Economics at Brandeis University in 2005, Ms. Helgeson spent a year researching Environmental Economics issues on a Fulbright Grant to Norway.
-Ms. Helgeson earned her M.S.
+Degree in Economics at Brandeis University in 2005, Jennifer spent a year researching Environmental Economics issues on a Fulbright Grant to Norway.
+She earned her M.S.
 Degree in Environmental Change and Management with a focus on Environmental Economics at the University of Oxford, UK in 2007.
-Currently, Ms. Helgeson is studying for her Ph.D. in Environmental Economics at the London School of Economics (LSE); she splits her time between LSE and NIST.
+Jennifer studied for her Ph.D. in Environmental Economics at the London School of Economics (LSE).

 Applied Economics Office